Furness

 FURNESS PROBUS CLUB

-YES FURNESS PROBUS CLUB IS BACK AND UP AND RUNNING!
+YES, FURNESS PROBUS CLUB IS BACK AND UP AND RUNNING!

 Speakers are usually booked for the second Monday (depending upon their availability, or to avoid Bank Holidays) with a wide range of subjects on local or national interest.
 The Committee meets before Open meetings to plan future events and policy.
 These meetings may also include a Quiz; discussion on important topics of the day; scripted sketches from popular TV shows; etc. Popular additions to the program have been “Room 101” where we can rid the world of our pet hates regarding modern life, “Have I got News for You”, Any Questions, and “Call my Bluff”!